Gunawati

-Here is the temple of a historical turapni mata.
-Which is the center of faith of thousands of devotees.
+There is a historical temple of Turat Furat Mata which is situated on the marble hill on the main road which is the center of faith of thousands of devotees.

-Here many people have worked as great army men.Captain Ladhoo Singh Ji Rathore fought for India in Indo-Pak war of 1971.
-He was awarded by the then president of India and has also been mentioned in the 'Mention of Dispatches' and the 'Gazette of India'.
-Gunawati has many white marble mines and factories.
+This village is under Municipal Corporation in which there are 4 wards of Makrana area.
+There are white stone mines in this area due to which there are thousands of marble factories and stone warehouses from where white stone is supplied in the country and abroad.

+The main business of this area is marble and along with-it farming activities are also done.
+Many people here have contributed to the defense of the country by working in the great army.

 History

 Gunawati was founded in 1706 CE (Vikram Samvat 1763) by Sarv Shri Singh, the son of Joravar Singh.
 It was named after Birbal's sister Gunwati.

 Economy

 Farming is the main occupation for the most of Jakhal residents.
 The main crops in the monsoon seasons are Bajara (Pearl Millet), Moth and Gwar.
 The main crops in the winter months are Wheat, Barley, Mustard Seed and Chana (Chickpeas).

-Several of the villagers have served in the Indian Army.
-Shree Simarath Singh was martyred in 1971 Indo-Pak war.